surol/ng2-resrc/README.md

 Rike _resource_ is an injectable Angular service incorporating a single Rike _target_.

 Such service should be registered with `provideResource` function.
-Then all of events emitted by operations on resource target will be reported and to event consumers.
+Then all of events emitted by operations on resource target will be reported to event consumers.

-An examples of such consumers are `StatusCollector` and `ErrorCollector` - an injectable Angular services also registered with `provideResource` function, as well as at application level.
+An examples of such consumers are `StatusCollector` and `ErrorCollector` - an injectable Angular services automatically registered by `provideResource` function, as well as at application level.
 These services are used by `rikeStatus` and `rikeErrors` component to report status and errors of all available resources.
 These services could be injected to your component or service as well, and used directly.